 Tom retired from the Harlingen Police Department as a Commander, having attained recognition as a Master Peace Officer.
 He continues to serve as an instructor for the Texas Commission on Law Enforcement (TCOLE) and served as a City Commissioner for the City of Harlingen.

-Kory Sneed is a Crime Prevention Officer for the Scottsdale, AZ Police Department.
-He has served as a police officer for 18 years with 8 years at his current position.
-His early assignments include Gang Liaison Officer, Bike Unit Officer, Drug Abuse Resistance Education (DARE) officer and School Resource Officer (SRO) where he received his Detective status.
-He has also served as a Community Emergency Response Team (CERT) Instructor and was a member of the Peer Support – Critical Incident Stress Management Team.
-He received his Bachelor of Science degree in Justice Studies from Arizona State University.
+Kory Sneed is an Emergency Management Specialist for one of the largest hospital networks in Arizona.
+The Emergency Management Department is responsible for the prevention of, preparation for and response to internal and external disasters.
+This includes disaster preparedness training for staff, the coordination of the Incident Command System and patient decontamination.
+Once the disaster is mitigated, his department assists in the recovery to resume daily operations.
+Kory retired in 2018 from the Scottsdale Police Department after a 24 year career.
+His early assignments included Gang Liaison Officer, Bike Unit Officer, Drug Abuse Resistance Education (DARE) Officer and School Resource Officer (SRO) where he received his Detective status investigating all crimes related to his students, staff and school.
+He served as a Community Emergency Response Team (CERT) Instructor and was a member of the Peer Support – Critical Incident Stress Management Team.
+Kory received his Bachelor of Science degree in Justice Studies from Arizona State University.

-As the Crime Prevention Officer, Officer Sneed is responsible for reviewing crime statistics and developing strategies to reduce or eliminate crime.
-As part of his duties, he has conducted threat and security assessments utilizing CPTED strategies for hospitals, schools, parks, hotels and resorts, multi-family housing and residential and commercial properties.
-He has worked closely with city departments such as Code Enforcement, Design and Review, and Parks and Recreation to implement CPTED standards.
-In 2005, Officer Sneed was awarded the Co-Citizen of the Year from the Scottsdale Area Association of Realtors (SAAR) for implementing and coordinating a voluntary program called “Lockbox for Seniors”.
+The last 14 years of his law enforcement career, he held the position of Crime Prevention Officer.
+Kory was responsible for reviewing crime statistics, partnering with other city departments, residents and local businesses to develop strategies to reduce current crime trends.
+As part of his duties, he conducted security assessments utilizing CPTED strategies for hospitals, schools, parks, hotels and resorts, multi-family housing, residential and commercial properties.
+Kory worked closely with other city departments such as Code Enforcement, Design and Review, and Parks and Recreation to implement CPTED standards and conduct site plan reviews.